This page is designed to answer the following questions:

 - Mental illness e.g. hallucinations, confusion, anxiety, depression, fear of reporting, not being believed

 - Social isolation e.g. having no support circle

 - Dementia e.g. confusion or unable to recall abuse happening

 - Dependency e.g. unable to leave or report the situation

 - Family conflict e.g. generational differences in opinion

 - Location e.g. in an individual’s home an abuser can hide their actions easily or in a residential home organisational abuse is more likely to occur

 - Poorly-trained staff e.g. staff not knowing how to deal with an individual with behaviour that challenges

-When considering the nature and scope of harm to and abuse of adults at risk, it is important to understand that harm and abuse towards vulnerable can happen anywhere and be both deliberate and unintentional.
-Performing a task as simple as cutting an individuals fingernails can constitute harm and abuse if they do not have the relevant documentation in their care plan or you have not been properly trained in this task.
-Similarly, eating an individual’s food even if they are leftovers or past their sell by date and will be thrown away could constitute financial/material abuse.
+When considering the nature and scope of harm and abuse to adults at risk, it is important to understand that harm and abuse towards vulnerable people can happen anywhere and be both deliberate and unintentional.
+Performing a task as simple as cutting an individual’s fingernails can constitute harm and abuse if they do not have the relevant documentation in their care plan or you have not been properly trained in this task.
+Similarly, eating an individual’s food even if they are leftovers or past their sell-by date and will be thrown away could constitute financial/material abuse.